mdwhaley/making-decisions/README.md

 Making Decisions
-Problems to solve in javascript in week two pt fundamentals devmountaingit
+Problems to solve in javascript in week two pt fundamentals devmountain